 For some reason your suggested change could not be submitted.
 Please try again in a few minutes.
 And thank you for taking the time to help us improve the quality of Unity Documentation.Close

-This example shows how this technique of edge padding can be achieved using Photoshop.
-Bear in mind that the alpha channel in Unity will be read from the first alpha channel in the Photoshop file.
+Unity uses straight alpha blending.
+Hence, you need to expand the color layers… The alpha channel in Unity will be read from the first alpha channel in the Photoshop file.

-After installing these actions, your Action Palette should contain a folder called AlphaUtility:
+After installing, your Action Palette should contain a folder called AlphaUtility:

-Let’s assume you have your alpha texture with a transparent background inside Photoshop.
+Let’s assume you have your alpha texture on a transparent layer inside photoshop.
 Something like this:

-In your actions window run the “Dilate Many” action a couple of times by clicking on the play button.
+Run the “Dilate Many” action a couple of times.
 This will expand the background into a new layer.

 Now we need to copy the transparency into the alpha layer.

-Finally save your PSD file and you are now ready to go.
+Save your PSD file - you are now ready to go.